SOMtime the World Ain$'$t Fair: Violating Fairness Using Self-Organizing Maps: Method: SOMtime as an Auditing Tool

 We map the input data into a two-dimensional discrete latent space using a Self-Organizing Map (SOM).
 Let $X \in \mathbb{R}^{N \times d}$ denote the input matrix.
 The SOM consists of a square lattice of $K \times K$ units, where each unit $j$ is associated with a prototype vector $\mathbf{w}_j \in \mathbb{R}^d$.

 For each input observation $\mathbf{x}_i$, the best-matching unit (BMU) is defined as

-Prototype vectors are updated according to
+$j^* = \arg\min_j \| \mathbf{x}_i - \mathbf{w}_j \|.$ Prototype vectors are updated according to

 where $\alpha(t)$ is a learning rate and $h(\cdot)$ is a Gaussian neighborhood function defined over the lattice topology.
-This competitive-learning rule induces a topology-preserving discretization of the data manifold: nearby neurons in the lattice specialize to similar regions of the input space.

-In contrast to conventional SOM usage for two-dimensional visualization, we employ a map with a large number of neurons ($K = 5 \cdot N^{0.54}$).
-This scaling follows a slight modification the heuristic proposed by Vesanto and Alhoniemi~\cite{vesanto2000clustering}, which balances representational capacity against computational cost.
-The resulting lattice allows the SOM to approximate the data distribution at finer granularity than is typical in visualization applications.
+In contrast to conventional SOM usage for two-dimensional visualization, we employ a map with a large number of neurons ($K = 5 \cdot N^{0.54}$), following a slight modification of the heuristic proposed by \citet{vesanto2000clustering}.
+We verify in the supplementary material that SOMtime's recovery of the withheld sensitive attribute is stable across a $5\times$ range of lattice-size scalings and that the chosen learning rate ($0.75$) sits at a clear local optimum.